 Duke's East Asian Studies program offers comprehensive coverage of East Asian politics, societies, history, and cultures, with particular strengths in literature; modern history; comparative history and culture; anthropology; film, media and visual studies; comparative studies of capitalism; and religious studies.
-Research on East Asia at Duke is supported by extensive library holdings managed by subject librarians for China, Korea and Japan.
+Research on East Asia at Duke is supported by extensive library holdings managed by subject librarians for China, Japan and Korea.
 Duke also has close ties with Asian Studies faculty at the University of North Carolina at Chapel Hill (UNC), and students can receive credit for courses at either institution.

 The MA degree program is housed in the Asian/Pacific Studies Institute (APSI), which is the focal point for research and teaching on East Asia at Duke.
 APSI, founded in 1981, has fostered Duke’s strong intellectual engagement with the region for decades.
 The institute maintains a robust schedule of events on campus including an annual APSI Speaker Series, Cine-East Film Series, international conferences and forums for graduate students to share their work.
 APSI also regularly hosts visiting scholars from East Asia and administers the Duke Study in China intensive language program in Beijing.
 APSI graduate students are an integral part of the intellectual and social fabric that forms our community.

 Being a Duke Student